USDA-SCINet/scinet-site/sn_collections/_guides/ssh-login.md

       ```
       Start-Service ssh-agent
       ```
+- Installing SmallStepsCLI:
-- If you are on a USDA-managed Windows laptop or workstation with CEC support, you can [install **SmallStepsCLI** directly from the Software Center]({{ site.baseurl}}/guides/access/login/smallstepscli-download).
+  - **If you are on a USDA-managed Windows laptop or workstation:**
+    - If your workstation has CEC support, you can [install **SmallStepsCLI** directly from the Software Center]({{ site.baseurl}}/guides/access/login/smallstepscli-download).
 If Software Center fails to install SmallStepCLI, please contact your IT Specialist prior to continuing.
-  - **If you are encountering errors after completing the install, see [SmallStepCLI Install Troubleshooting for LincPass Users](/guides/access/login/smallstepscli).**
+      - If you are encountering errors after completing the install, see [SmallStepCLI Install Troubleshooting for LincPass Users](/guides/access/login/smallstepscli).
       - After installing, you may need to restart your terminal.
-- If you are on a USDA-managed Windows laptop or workstation with "status quo" support (i.e., without CEC support), you will need to have your local IT Specialist install the software for you.
+    - If your workstation has "status quo" support (i.e., without CEC support), you will need to have your local IT Specialist install the software for you.

-- If you are not on a USDA-managed laptop, you can install the software yourself if you have admin permissions on your computer.
+  - **If you are not on a USDA-managed laptop:**
+    - If you have admin rights on your computer, you can install the software yourself.
 See: [SmallStep Windows Instructions](https://smallstep.com/docs/step-cli/installation/#windows).
 For Windows, we recommend the winget installer.
-Please be aware that you will only be able to complete the installation yourself if you have admin rights on your computer.
-If not, you will need to ask your IT support for help installing the software.
+    - If you do not have admin rights on your computer, you will need to ask your IT support for help installing the software.

 Once your Step installation is complete, see [After Step Installation](#after-small-step-installation).